How to Backup and Restore WordPress

 WP STAGING Pro Plugin in the Sidebar Menu

-So, for instance, if you plan to update WooCommerce or any other plugin, you can name your backup like “Backup before installing WooCommerce.”
+So, for instance, if you plan to update WooCommerce or any other plugin, you could name your backup “Backup before installing WooCommerce.”

 Click on “Start Backup.”